-As stated previously, it is unrealistic to pursue efficient exact algorithm on general uncertain graphs due to the inherent tension of our problem.
+As stated previously, it is unrealistic to pursue efficient exact algorithm on general uncertain graphs due to the inherent tension of the Connectivity Determination problem.
 Therefore, in this section, we propose approximation schemes that have both polynomial time complexity and good approximation guarantee.
+Specifically, we focus on analyzing the approximation ratios of the two proposed algorithms.
+The readers may refer to Appendix IV for more details of their time complexity.